Activities

 This course is aimed at providing advanced education on specific issues of non-life insurance and related fields.
 It covers many different subjects and each subject comprises several sessions that are presented at varying intervals during the year.
 Applicants are free to select subjects depending on their interests and needs.

-As a measure against the Covid-19 pandemic, every Specific Course in 2021 was provided online rather than via traditional face-to-face classes.
+As a measure against the Covid-19 pandemic, every Specific Course in 2022 was provided online rather than in the traditional faceto-face format.

-In order for applicants to easily understand and select the subjects that match their needs or interests, in 2021 the Specific Courses were merged with the Online Courses.
 Each Specific Course starts twice a month (on the 1st and 15th), and can be seen and studied for 30 days.
+In 2022, a total of 434 people attended Specific Courses on 88 subjects.

 Seminars

 Seminars are one-day sessions that provide a broad range of specialized knowledge and information directly and indirectly related to insurance.
-As with the Specific Courses described above, every Seminar was provided online in 2021 as a measure against the Covid-19 pandemic.
-In 2021, 1,060 people participated in 17 seminars.
+As with the Advanced and Specific Courses described above, every Seminar was provided online in 2022 as a measure against the Covid-19 pandemic.
+In 2022, 1,178 people participated in 23 seminars.

 Chosen from among topics which could have an impact on the future of the insurance business, past seminar themes have included: